chrissavage2300/Bread-Proofing-Box/README.md

 <H3>Change log</H3>

+<b>8/3/2020</b> Mile stone reached!
+I managed to dim a light after a few days worth of troubleshooting, I found out I needed a 4 Quad TRIAC.
+So the main TRIAC is now a BT138-600.
+I also had to change the output from timer 2 to stay low and then go high, essentially making this a constant off time circuit.
+Once I got that figured out, I then saw the proper sine waves!

 <b>5/29/2020</b> Rotary Encoder Works.
 Timer 1 also works.
 Outputs also work.
 Waiting on Rev B.

 <b>5/24/2020</b> A major error was found.
 The power IC's IC2 and 3 are backwards.
 I thought I fixed it from an older revision, but guess not.
 Either way the current board is a dud :(.
 Also the transformer doesnt fit either, so this is now in pause while I wait and do another PCB revision.